Creature (musician)

-Siddiq Booker aka Creature (born November 10, 1973) is a New York City-based independent underground rapper, vocalist, writer and composer who works in the rap, hip hop, and afro-punk genres.
+Siddiq Booker (born November 10, 1973), better known by his stage name Creature, is a New York City-based independent underground rapper, vocalist, writer and composer who works in the rap, hip hop, and afro-punk genres.

 Early life

 Booker was born in Harlem, New York, and was raised in the Corona neighborhood of Queens in New York City.

 Creature was inspired growing up listening to Grandmaster Flash's "The Message" and fellow Queens residents, Run DMC's, "Sucker MCs" on a boombox at the pool in Corona.
 He started playing in bands at 15.
 In high school he met Buc Live and then GED school met Gab Gatcha, both with whom he eventually formed the group, The Triflicts, in 1991.
 Creature had his first record deal at age 20.

 Career

 The Triflicts

 The Triflicts was an underground hip hop group including Creature, Gab Gatcha and Buc Live.
 The group gained attention after Gab Gatcha mentioning their name on the first Beatnuts album on which he debuted.
 In 1996 Stretch and Bobbito played "I'm Terror" from a demo for 4th and Broadway Records, then played "Genuine" from their debut single released by Hydra Records on The Stretch Armstrong and Bobbito Show of WKCR radio.
 The group's work was also played on Hot97, New York's premier hip hop radio station, in a song battle against Goodie Mob, where Goodie Mob won.
 The group went their separate ways when Buc stopped rapping and Gab refocused his time on work with The Beatnuts and later Gab spent some time in prison.
 Sergent Records from France published their unreleased demos in 2014.